stevealbertwong/proxy/README.md

 clang++ -x c++ main.cpp proxy.cpp -x c proxy_parse.c -o http-proxy
 ```
 # Versions
+Currently, there are 3 versions.
+Change branch on upper right corner from master to other branches!

-Currently, there 3 versions. v1 implements a vanilia proxy server with no caching or multiprocess or blacklist/ v2 has blacklist and multi-process, v3 has caching and http request, response, header parsing.
+v1 implements a vanilia proxy server with no caching or multiprocess or blacklist

+v2 has blacklist and multi-process

+v3 has caching and http request, response, header parsing